Information on the processing of personal data in compliance with Articles 13 and 14 of EU Regulation 2016/679 (referred to below as the GDPR)

 • Common identifying data (such as name and surname) in cases of fee payment through the portal;

-• Common identifying data (such as name, surname, place and date of birth, and residence) when provided without Italian digital authentication services such as with SPID/CIE/CNS;
+• Common identifying data (such as name, surname, place and date of birth, and residence) when provided without Italian digital authentication services, such as SPID/CIE/CNS;

-• Common identifying data (such as name, surname, place and date of birth, and tax code) when provided with authentication via SPID/CIE/CNS;
+• Common identifying data (such as name, surname, place and date of birth, and tax code) when provided with Italian digital authentication services, such as SPID/CIE/CNS;

 • Contact information (such as e-mail address and telephone number);

-• Data necessary for potential checks on the reasons provided for exclusion/exemption from the payment of the Access Fee.
+• Data necessary for potential checks on the reasons provided for exemption/exclusion from the payment of the Access Fee.

-In compliance with Article 14 of the GDPR, if the data has not been provided directly by the data subjects, it is hereby stated that it is submitted through the Portal by the third-party applicant.
+In compliance with Article 14 of the GDPR, if the data has not been provided directly by the Data Subjects, it is hereby stated that it must be submitted through the Portal by the third-party applicant.

 4. Processing Methods